Lower School Summer Challenges

 CTA Math Challenge:

-We have created a math challenge for students this year.
-Our recommendation is to work with your children on fact fluency and review grade level concepts from the year.
+Work on fact fluency and review grade level concepts from the year.
 Freckle is a wonderful tool for this.
-We will come back to school and have a grade level fluency challenge!
-Be prepared and ready!

 Incoming 1st-3rd graders should know their addition and subtraction facts from 0-20.
 Spend 10 minutes a day developing those skills 4 days a week for a total of 360 minutes for the entire summer.